-Celebrate one of the Pacific Northwest’s most celebrated ingredients – halibut.
-Accompanied with a pea pureé this dish delivers those refreshing spring flavours we all crave after a long winter.
+Celebrate spring with one of the Pacific Northwest’s star ingredients – halibut.
+Accompanied with a pea pureé this dish delivers those refreshing spring flavours and colours we all crave after a long winter.

 Chef Evan Morgan has broken this recipe down by component.
 As with any recipe this is merely a guide.
 Please feel free to experiment, make changes, have fun and enjoy.
 Don’t feel bound by any ingredients or flavours we use here.
 If you need or want to make substitutions go for it!
 Chef recommends reading through each section of this recipe before you begin so you become comfortable with the goal and desired results.
 This way there will be no surprises.